dret/guidelines/proposal/notes.md

  - API program managers looking for how to manage their guidelines
  - API teams looking for how to better document and share practices across teams

+- need some research about ADR and C4E and better understand how they relate.
+There definitely is some kind of link.